lustigepepe/MyHammer/README.md

 # Myhammer

-Please change to folder myhammer and run `ng serve` to start the app or test it with `ng test`.
+Please change to folder myhammer and run `npm install` then `ng serve` to start the app or test it with `ng test`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.